-- i.
-PREPA will perform a Feasibility Study to assess order-of-magnitude interconnection and system upgrade costs.
-PREPA will cluster successful respondents to the Tranche 1 RFP which do not yet have completed interconnection agreements for interconnection studies.
-In such studies PREPA will analyze the impacts of integrating a group or cluster of renewable energy and/or BESS projects at specific locations when ranking or selecting potential projects for installation, especially in regard to assessing any required network upgrades or the potential to utilize shared interconnecting facilities across multiple projects. - ii.
-Proponents will be allowed to adjust pricing to reflect the Feasibility Study results. - iii.
-The Feasibility Study results will influence the selection of a final short list of projects and may be iterative. - iv.
-PREPA will require a System Impact Study followed by a Facilities Study for final short-listed projects.
+Each Proponent should exercise its best efforts to provide an accurate estimate of the Proponent's Estimated Interconnection Costs.
+Following PREPA's selection of proposals for further consideration in Phase II, PREPA will conduct a Feasibility Study on such projects to assess order-of-magnitude interconnection and systemrequired T&D System upgrade costs ("PREPA's Estimated Costs").
+PREPA will cluster successful respondents to the Tranche 1-RFP which do not yet have completed interconnection agreements such proposals for interconnection studies.
+In suchSuch studies PREPA will analyze the impacts of integrating a group or cluster of renewable energy and/or BESS projectsEnergy Resources at specific locations when ranking or selecting potential projects for installation, especiallyproposals for further consideration, in particular with regard to assessing any required network upgrades or the potential to utilize shared interconnection facilities across multiple projects.

+ii.
+Proponents will be allowed to adjust pricing to reflect the Feasibility Study results.

+iii.
+The Feasibility Study results will influence the selection of a final short list of projects and may be iterative.

+iv.PREPA will require a Following selection of proposals for Phase III, System Impact StudyStudies followed by a Facilities StudyFacility Studies will be completed for final short-listed projects.

 PREPA's study costs shall be borne by the Proponent.
 Additionally, the Proponent will be responsible for the procurement and installation of all equipment necessary to interconnect the proposed facility to PREPA's transmission system.
-PREPA will assist the Proponent, as appropriate, in reviewing necessary rights-of-way.
+PREPA will assist the Proponent, as appropriate, in reviewing necessary rights of way.
 PREPA and the Proponent shall execute an Interconnection Agreement that reflects study results in coordination with the execution of the relevant Contract.
-PREPA will not execute a Contract before the results of the Feasibility Study, System Impact Study and Facilities Study are available and the Proponent has adjusted its proposal to reflect those results and incorporated any additional interconnection or transmission facilities that may be required.
+PREPA will not execute a Contract before the results of the Feasibility.
+Study, System Impact Study and Facilities Study are available and the Proponent has adjusted its proposal to reflect those results and incorporated any additional interconnection or transmission facilities that may be required.